Adaptive Design

 The advantage of adaptive design is that it is a tailor-made solution.
 The GUI will appear exactly as intended on different screen sizes.
 The disadvantage is that adaptive design is expensive.
 The designer creates up to six versions of a webpage to match the screen specifications a user needs.
 An adaptive design might leave users with non-standard-sized screens with an unoptimized solution.

 Responsive design is the "default" for accessing web content on any device.
 Adaptive design is a related technique that allows for UX to be optimized.
-Which approach you take depends on several factors, the most important of which is your users’ needs and contexts.
+Which approach you take depends on several factors, the most important of which is your users’ needs and contexts of use.
 The trade-off between responsive and adaptive design ultimately comes down to consistency and flexibility.
 Responsive affords less control over your design on each screen size.

 Adaptive and responsive design are different approaches to deliver device-specific experiences for users.
 While responsive design focuses on just the device, adaptive design takes both device and the user’s context into account.
 Sometimes, a hybrid approach is best.